terraform-aws-modules/terraform-aws-dms/README.md

   source  = "terraform-aws-modules/dms/aws"
   version = "~> 1.0"

-  # This value is used when subscribing to instance event notifications
-  repl_instance_id = "readme-example"

   endpoints = {
     # These keys are used to map endpoints within task definitions by this key `source1`
     source1 = {